-Christine Gilligan Kubo is the Green Party candidate for Hillsborough Ward in the local elections on May 3rd 2018.
+Christine Gilligan Kubo is the Green Party candidate for Hillsborough Ward on May 2nd 2019.

-I hope you will elect me as your local councillor in Hillsborough ward on May 3rd.”
+I hope you will elect me as your local councillor in Hillsborough ward.